Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Avoid this scam by paying close attention to the different bills and stating out loud how much money you are handing over to them.

-Unfortunately, I wasn’t paying attention so I didn’t insist.
-The loss was not a lot but still, it left a bad taste in our mouth, as you don’t expect this kind of treatment.
+Unfortunately, I wasn’t paying attention, so I didn’t insist.
+The loss was not a lot, but still, it left a bad taste in our mouths, as you don’t expect this kind of treatment.

 🚌 Tours scam